amorphic/tosr0x/README.md

     Testing USB serial device on /dev/ttyUSB3
     TOSR0x device found on /dev/ttyUSB3

-It is possible to use directly the class without using the handler:
+It is also possible to use the class directly without using the handler:

     FOR SERIAL:
     >import serial